 Amy Pfeiffer, an attorney in the Raleigh office of Cranfill Sumner & Hartzog LLP, is serving as a co-planner of the 2016 NC Bar Association’s Workers’ Compensation Fall Program which will be held Nov.
 18 at the NC Bar Center, Cary. … Read More

-Amy Pfeiffer and Lucy Bradley (Raleigh) recently obtained a favorable Opinion and Award from the Industrial Commission in a claim… Read More
+Amy Pfeiffer and a former CSH Law attorney obtained a favorable Opinion and Award from the Industrial Commission in a claim… Read More

 CSH Law named four new partners: Leanne Dale, Katie Hartzog, Amy Pfeiffer out of the firm’s Raleigh office and Brian Kromke of the firm’s Wilmington office.… Read More